-The CAMP-USA Corsa Ice Axe is quite possibly the lightest weight ice axe in the world, weighing just 8.8 oz (250 grams) in a size 60 cm length.
-Despite its light weight, it is a fully functional UIAA-certified B ice axe capable of being used for self rescue, glissading, and strong enough to be used as a belay anchor.
-But the light weight of the Corsa is not without compromises and it is best used for hiking across moderately sloped snow-covered terrain, when low gear weight is deemed an essential.
+The CAMP-USA Corsa Ice Axe is quite possibly the lightest weight ice ax in the world, weighing just 8.8 oz (250 grams) in a size 60 cm length.
+Despite its lightweight, it is a fully functional UIAA-certified B ice ax capable of being used for self-rescue, glissading, and strong enough to be used as a belay anchor.
+But the lightweight of the Corsa is not without compromises and it is best used for hiking across moderately sloped snow-covered terrain when low gear weight is deemed an essential.

 Specs at a Glance

 - Material: 7075-T6 aluminum alloy head and shaft

 - 60 CM / 250 grams

 - 70 CM / 281 grams

 The CAMP Corsa is not an ice climbing ax but a walking ax, one whose primary function is to halt an uncontrolled slide down a slope (self-rescue).
 The stopping and braking action is performed with the pick end of the ax head and requires that you be able to span the pick and shaft with your hand using a special grip designed for that purpose (see a short video about how to grip an ice ax).

 Glissading, which is when you slide down a slope sitting up with feet first (never wearing crampons), is another common function of a walking ax.
 It also requires holding the ax is the ready position, but you brake with the ax’s spike at the base of the shaft.
 This is done by dragging the spike along your hip like a canoe rudder, digging it hard into the snow when you want to slow down.